open-watcom/open-watcom-v2/readme.txt

 Common commands:

-builder build - build the software builder rel2  - build the software, and copy it into the "rel2" release tree builder clean - erase object files, exe's, etc. so you can build from scratch
+builder build - build the software builder rel   - build the software, and copy it into the "rel" release tree builder cprel - copy software into the "rel" release tree builder clean - erase object files, exe's, etc. so you can build from scratch

 Many of the projects use the "pmake" features of builder (see builder.doc).